 Alcoa (AA) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the bauxite, alumina and aluminum products company had gained 28.8% over the past month.
-This has outpaced the Industrial Products sector's loss of 0.31% and the S&P 500's loss of 0.85% in that time.
+Coming into today, shares of the bauxite, alumina and aluminum products company had gained 15.06% in the past month.
+In that same time, the Industrial Products sector gained 0.86%, while the S&P 500 gained 0.22%.

-Alcoa will be looking to display strength as it nears its next earnings release, which is expected to be January 19, 2022.
-In that report, analysts expect Alcoa to post earnings of $2.05 per share.
-This would mark year-over-year growth of 688.46%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.31 billion, up 38.39% from the prior-year quarter.
+Investors will be hoping for strength from Alcoa as it approaches its next earnings release, which is expected to be January 19, 2022.
+In that report, analysts expect Alcoa to post earnings of $2.04 per share.
+This would mark year-over-year growth of 684.62%.
+Our most recent consensus estimate is calling for quarterly revenue of $3.29 billion, up 37.69% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Alcoa.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Alcoa.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Valuation is also important, so investors should note that Alcoa has a Forward P/E ratio of 9.95 right now.
-This represents a discount compared to its industry's average Forward P/E of 11.56.
+In terms of valuation, Alcoa is currently trading at a Forward P/E ratio of 9.34.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.02.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.